ShivamLatawa/ShivamLatawa/README.md

 ### Hi there 👋
 I'm Shivam.
-I am a Vice President/Lead Software Developer at Goldman Sachs.
-I have worked with Thoughtworks before as a Frontend Developer.
+I am a Staff Frontend Developer at Goldman Sachs.
+I have worked with Thoughtworks before as a Senior Frontend Developer.

 - 🔭 I’m currently working on https://www.shivamlatawa.dev